Hinterstoder

 6. Loss/Revocation of Tickets, Refunds

-Repeated failure to follow instructions from HIWU staff
+• Repeated failure to follow instructions from HIWU staff

-Intentional damage to HIWU property
+• Intentional damage to HIWU property

-Behavior that is insulting or damaging to HIWU’s reputation
+• Behavior that is insulting or damaging to HIWU’s reputation

-Fraudulently obtained discounts
+• Fraudulently obtained discounts

-Tickets purchased from sales outlets not listed in section 2.1
+• Tickets purchased from sales outlets not listed in section 2.1

-Illegally obtained or transferred tickets, in which case an additional processing fee equal to the current daily ticket price may be charged
+• Illegally obtained or transferred tickets, in which case an additional processing fee equal to the current daily ticket price may be charged

-Reckless behavior or other violations of FIS rules that endanger other users or operations
+• Reckless behavior or other violations of FIS rules that endanger other users or operations

 6.2.
-Lost ski passes are not replaced.
-However, the loss can be reported at HIWU ticket offices.
-For daily and multi-day passes, presentation of the original receipt allows re-issuance for a KeyCard fee of €4.
-For a lost SunnyCard season pass, presentation of an ID and payment of a €25 processing fee allows re-issuance.
-For a lost SuperSkiCard Premium, a new ticket can be issued upon presentation of an ID and payment of a €15 processing fee.
-All lost cards are blocked.
+Lost ski passes will not be replaced.
+However, the loss of ski passes can be reported at HIWU ticket offices.
+For day and multi-day ski passes, a new issue is possible upon presentation of the original receipt and payment of a € 4 KeyCard fee.
+In case of loss of a SunnyCard season ticket, a new one can be issued upon presentation of an ID and payment of a € 25 processing fee.
+For a lost SuperSkiCard Premium, a new ticket can be issued upon presentation of an ID and payment of a € 15 processing fee.
+All lost cards will be blocked.

 6.3.
 In case of a forgotten SunnyCard season pass, a daily ticket costing €10 must be purchased upon presentation of an ID.
 The forgotten SunnyCard season pass will be blocked for that day.
 In case of a forgotten SuperSkiCard, a new ticket is issued with a €15 processing fee, and the forgotten SuperSkiCard will be blocked.